-Despite this generic effect, endocytosis was differently affected by δ -tocopherol for the caveolar, clathrin, phagocytic, and CAM-mediated routes (Figure 3).
-For the CAM pathway, the rate of anti-ICAM NC uptake was diminished by δ -tocopherol (Figure 4A); yet, tocopherol enhanced NC binding to TNF α -activated cells (Figure 4A), so that one effect balanced the other out (Figure 3).
-Enhanced anti-ICAM NC binding by δ -tocopherol could be due to greater ICAM-1 expression or accessibility.
-If the first premise was true, binding to ICAM-1 should be greater upon δ -tocopherol treatment regardless whether cells were or not treated with TNF α ; but this was not the case, ruling out this explanation.
-If tocopherol would have improved receptor access (Lemaire-Ewing et al., 2010; Wells et al., 2010), increased binding would also be expected regardless of TNF α , ruling out the second explanation.
-However, this could be explained if tocopherols induced generic exocytosis of intracellular vesicles: cells possess an intracellular pool of ICAM-1 in subplasmalemma vesicles that recycle back and forth the cell surface (Jo et al., 2010; Ghaffarian et al., 2014).
+Despite this generic effect, endocytosis was differently affected by δ -tocopherol for the caveolar-, clathrin-, phagocytic-, and CAM-mediated routes (Fig. 3).
+For the CAM pathway, the rate of anti-ICAM NC uptake was diminished by δ -tocopherol (Fig. 4A); yet, tocopherol enhanced NC binding to TNF α -activated cells (Fig. 4A), so that one effect balanced the other out (Fig. 3).
+Enhanced anti-ICAM NC binding by δ-tocopherol could be due to greater ICAM-1 expression or accessibility.
+If the first premise was true, binding to ICAM-1 should be greater upon δ -tocopherol treatment regardless whether or not cells were treated with $TNF\alpha$; but this was not the case, ruling out this explanation.
+If tocopherol would have improved receptor access (Lemaire-Ewing et al., 2010; Wells et al., 2010), increased binding would also be expected regardless of $TNF\alpha$, ruling out the second explanation.
+However, this could be explained if tocopherols induced generic exocytosis of intracellular vesicles: cells possess an intracellular pool of ICAM-1 in subplasmalemma vesicles that recycle back and forth the cell surface (Jo et al., 2010; Ghaffarian and Muro, 2014).
 The amount of ICAM-1 in these vesicles and the cell surface depends upon activation by cytokines such as TNF α (Descamps et al., 1997; Muro et al., 2003).
 Although tocopherols would not increase ICAM-1 expression (TNF α does), by enhancing exocytosis of intracellular ICAM-1, tocopherols would result in a greater membrane display of ICAM-1, supporting enhanced binding.

-Similarly, δ -tocopherol reduced Tf uptake in TNF α -activated and non-activated cells, although this effect was less acute in the former scenario (Figure 3).
+Similarly, δ -tocopherol reduced Tf uptake in TNF α -activated and nonactivated cells, although this effect was less acute in the former scenario (Fig. 3).
 Exocytosis and surface display of clathrin-associated receptors often sequestered in the Golgi-lysosome route in LDs (Dhami and Schuchman, 2004; Futerman and van Meer, 2004; Rappaport et al., 2014) would explain this.
 For the caveolar route, reduction of endocytic cargo by tocopherols could be due to several reasons.
-For instance, some tocopherol species (α -tocopherol) undergo membrane insertion predominantly into lipid rafts (Jiang et al., 2004; Royer et al., 2009), and treatment with γ - and δ -tocopherols interferes with sphingolipid synthesis (Jiang et al., 2004; Royer et al., 2009).
-Therefore, tocopherols may alter lipid raft formation and caveolae-mediated endocytosis, as observed (Figure 3).
-Interestingly, TNF α increased caveolae-mediated uptake, in tune with previous reports (Wang et al., 2008; Childlow et al., 2010); yet, δ -tocopherol attenuated this effect (Figure 4B).
+For instance, some tocopherol species $(\alpha$ -tocopherol) undergo membrane insertion predominantly into lipid rafts (Jiang et al., 2004; Royer et al., 2009), and treatment with γ - and δ -tocopherols interferes with sphingolipid synthesis (Jiang et al., 2004; Royer et al., 2009).
+Therefore, tocopherols may alter lipid raft formation and caveolae-mediated endocytosis, as observed (Fig. 3).
+Interestingly, TNF α increased caveolae-mediated uptake, in tune with previous reports (Wang et al., 2008; Chidlow and Sessa, 2010); yet, δ -tocopherol attenuated this effect (Fig. 4B).

-For phagocytosis, impaired uptake of IgG-coated microparticles by δ -tocopherol seems counterintuitive, since phagocytosis depends on endosome/lysosome exocytosis to recruit membrane at the cell surface for pseudopod extension (Champion and Mitragotri, 2006; Samie et al., 2013).
-Alterations in the membrane composition, structure, fluidity, etc. by δ -tocopherol may hinder large plasmalemma deformations.
-Although phagocytic uptake was improved by TNF α , consistent with literature (Nikolova and Russell, 1995), δ -tocopherol also reduced phagocytosis in the presence of this cytokine (Figure 3).
+For phagocytosis, impaired uptake of IgG-coated microparticles by δ -tocopherol seems counterintuitive because phagocytosis depends on endosome/lysosome exocytosis to recruit membrane at the cell surface for pseudopod extension (Champion and Mitragotri, 2006; Samie et al., 2013).
+Alterations in the membrane composition, structure, fluidity, etc., by δ -tocopherol may hinder large plasmalemma deformations.
+Although phagocytic uptake was improved by TNF α , consistent with literature (Nikolova and Russell, 1995), δ -tocopherol also reduced phagocytosis in the presence of this cytokine (Fig. 3).